anicholson44/resume/README.md

 * Worked as part of a development team to build a web application for the FAA to interface with a Cray XMT2 supercomputer
 * Was the only intern to be kept on the team

-**Manager at Newcomb Hall, University of Virginia**
-September 2011 – December 2012 in Charlottesville, VA
-* Managed personnel and helped customers at the student information desk
-* Wrote a software program for my employer to automate employee scheduling

 ---

 ## Technical Expertise

-**Ruby on Rails, Javascript, TypeScript, React, Redux, HTML, CSS, Mocha/Chai/Jest, Minitest/RSpec, Unix Server Administration, SQL Databases, Git**
+**Ruby on Rails, React, TypeScript, Postgres, Unit Testing, Unix Server Administration, CI/CD**

 ---